 - Scattering diagrams, theta functions, and refined tropical curve counts,

-Journal of the London Mathematical Society, (to appear)
+Journal of the London Mathematical Society,

 - Theta bases and log Gromov-Witten invariants of cluster varieties,